OscarJOS/ruby-todo-list-app/README.md

 - [x] User can untoggle completed todo
 - [ ] Add "complete by date" to todo
 - [ ] User can filter and view "Overdue" todos
+- [ ] User should be able to have multiple todo lists